 To inspire employees to search through their Rolodexes for potential new hires, the referring employee is commonly offered some type of compensation.
-Compensation commonly comes in the form of monetary rewards, but sometimes the business simply recognizes and thanks the employee for his contribution to the workforce.
+Compensation commonly comes in the form of monetary rewards, but sometimes the business simply recognises and thanks the employee for his contribution to the workforce.
 In some cases, if the employee’s referral turns out to be very beneficial for the company the firm may even reward him with a promotion of some kind.

 Benefits for Employer

 The cost of hiring due to referrals is less than the cost of recruiting in the traditional way.
 Companies must place advertisements, pay to attend job fairs and hire headhunters to find workers otherwise.
 If a company employs its own workers to find new hires the only cost is the referral fee (if applicable).
 Finding workers via employee referrals is also often more reliable since current workers have a familiarity with needs and standards of the business.

 Ere.net; Employee Referral Program Killers; Dr. John Sullivan; May 5, 2008 ere.net/2008/05/05/employee-referral-program-killers